rudolfgrauberger/sonar-cxx-wiki/Get-test-execution-metrics.md

 ## Simple and detailed modes
 The test execution reports can be imported in two modes: 'simple' and 'detailed', configurable via the configuration property **sonar.cxx.xunit.provideDetails**.
-In the simple mode, the plugin doesn't try to assign the testcases found in the execution report to test source files in SonarQube, it just aggregates the numbers and assigns them to the project, yielding numbers like:
+In the simple mode, which is the default, the plugin doesn't try to assign the testcases found in the execution report to test source files in SonarQube, it just aggregates the numbers and assigns them to the project, yielding numbers like: